 font-size for the body element.
 This will pick

-size1 based on whichever theme
+size1 based on whichever

-could add accessibility themes with different font sizing.
+though we could add accessibility themes with different font sizing.
 Notice if we had not defined

 33-35 you see the syntax for adding selectors.
-This is equivalent
+This is

 Finally, we can define we can export a group of styles as in lines